Skip to main content

 Frequently Asked Questions

-Root Canal Therapy in White Bear Lake
+Mouthguards in White Bear Lake

 • Bleeding - After a tooth extraction in White Bear Lake, a moist gauze pack is placed over the extraction site to prevent excessive bleeding and to promote the healing blood clot.
 Keep pressure on it for 30 minutes and replace if bleeding continues.
 Slight bleeding may occur up to 2 days.
 Avoid activities that could apply a suction action to the blood clot such as smoking or sucking through a straw.